finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

 Next to the obvious marketing and hiring values, as you target higher level activities on the OSR activities list, more crucial benefits become visible too.

-However, how would you know that it would be used by others beforehand?
-Is it worth putting the effort into open sourcing if you do not know the answer for this question beforehand?
-Tha answer is about the foundational architectural aspirations of a pluggable platform.
+When the new project is released, the immediate need for it to be used by others is not necessarely visible.
+This raises the question, does it worth putting the effort into open-sourcing if the usage cannot be guessed beforehand.
+The answer for this should be aligned with pluggable platforms.

-## Foundational architectural aspiration of a pluggable platform
+## Pluggable platform

+When you start your open-sourcing effort, you hope for an ecosystem to be enacted, part of the [Foundations](../Level-3/Foundations).

  * When you start, you do not know if it would be used – is this important?
 They might use another OSS offer or their proprietary one
  * There is no reason for a company to own every line of code – or even to find something that tries to meet all your needs